study-uhp/study-uhp.github.io/index.md

 ## Mockup Ideas

-These are the ideas that we would like to implement in our web application.
+These are our original mockup ideas which have been superseded by the Milestone 1 deployment.

 ### Landing Page